elba96/helm/README.md

 ---

-If you find our papers and code useful, please consider citing HELM,
+If you find this work and code useful, please consider citing HELM,

     @InProceedings{paischer2022history,
       title = 	 {History Compression via Language Models in Reinforcement Learning},